WirelessThings/WirelessThings-LaunchPad/MessageBridge/Readme.md

 # MessageBridge.py
-Wireless Things Message Bridge for Language of Things message between Serial and UDP networks
+WirelessThings Message Bridge for Language of Things message between Serial and UDP networks

 ## Description
 MessageBridge.py provides a Message Bridge for Language of Things message between Serial and UDP networks